Do you Need an SR-22 to Reinstate a Suspended Drivers License?

 Yes, driving with a suspended license is an arrestable offense.
 Police can pull you over, arrest you on the spot, and impound your vehicle unless another licensed driver can take custody of the car.

-If arrested, remain calm and try to cooperate.
-You have the right to remain silent and to speak with your lawyer.
-Any statements made during the arrest can affect your case, so seek legal help immediately.
+If arrested, remain calm and cooperate with the police.
+You have the right to remain silent and to speak with a lawyer.
+Any statements to the police during the arrest can be used against you.
+Get legal help as soon as possible.

-The penalties for driving with a suspended license depend on the original reason for the suspension.
+The penalties for driving on a suspended license usually depend on the reason for your drivers license suspension.

-Common reasons for drivers license suspension are listed below.
+Common reasons for a drivers license suspension are listed below.

-- Failure to appear in court or pay traffic fines
+• Failure to appear in court or failure to pay traffic fines

 How Long Will Your License Be Suspended?